Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/3_analysis_SMeier/README.md

 # Processed subjects:
         NV   SiSSN
 s001   done   done
-s002   done  running...
+s002   done   done
-s003   done
+s003   done   done
-s004   done
+s004   done   done
-s005   Err1
+s005   done   done
-s006   done
+s006   done   done
-s007   done
+s007   done*  done
-s008   done
+s008   done*  done
-s009   done
+s009   done*  done
-s010   Err1
+s010   Err1   done
-s011   done
+s011   done*  done
-s012   Err1
+s012   Err1   done
-s013   Err1
+s013   Err1   done
-s015   done  done
+s015   done*  done

-Err1 refers to `LinAlgError: Singular matrix` which sometimes occurs in the function `run_LogitRegression_withinSubj()` on the line `mdf = md.fit()`
+`LinAlgError: Singular matrix` sometimes occurs in the function `run_LogitRegression_withinSubj()` on the line `mdf = md.fit()`
-I (samuemu) took a screenshot of the most recent calls in the console.
-I do not know why it occurs only in some subjects in some conditions, and also not during every subsample/channel/timepoint
 - The error does not always occur at the same iteration/channel/timepoint
 - However, it consistently occurs in the same subjects in one or both conditions (NV/SSN)
 - The error is not due to some NaN in the data, because `np.isnan(np.min(data_array))` returns `False`